On the curvature of Einstein-Hermitian surfaces: Abstract

 \section{Abstract}

-We show that a compact complex surface together with an Einstein-Hermitian metric of positive orthogonal bisectional curvature is biholomorphically isometric to the complex projective plane with its Fubini-Study metric up to rescaling.
-This result relaxes the K\"ahler condition in Berger's theorem, and the positivity condition on sectional curvature in a theorem proved by Koca.
-The techniques used in the proof are completely different from theirs.
+We give a mathematical exposition of the Page metric, and introduce an efficient coordinate system for it.
+We carefully examine the submanifolds of the underlying smooth manifold, and show that the Page metric does not have positive holomorphic bisectional curvature.
+We exhibit a holomorphic subsurface with flat normal bundle.
+We also give another proof of the fact that a compact complex surface together with an Einstein-Hermitian metric of positive orthogonal bisectional curvature is biholomorphically isometric to the complex projective plane with its Fubini-Study metric up to rescaling.
+This result relaxes the K\"ahler condition in Berger's theorem, and the positivity condition on sectional curvature in a theorem proved by the second author.